himanibirhade/Sample_PDF_Viewer_Application/Sample How-to Guide for PDF Viewer.md

   - Check if the issue persists with other PDF documents.
 If it is specific to one document, then the file might be the problem.

 ### Contacting Support

-If troubleshooting independently is providing unsatisfactory results, then you can seek assistance online using the following ways.
+If troubleshooting independently is providing unsatisfactory results, then you can seek assistance online using the following ways:

 - **Official Website Support**:
     1. Open any web browser of your choice and navigate to [PDF Viewer](www.pdfviewer.com).